 - 5 Shiitake mushrooms, thinly sliced and sauteed in sesame oil and seasoned with salt.
 If you are using dry shiitake then soak them for 15 minutes in water;then slice and saute for minute(or you might use whatever is available to you)

-- 1 Zucchini, julienned and Sauteed for 1 minute in Sesame oil with bit of salt
+- 1 Zucchini, julienned and saute for 1 minute in Sesame oil with bit of salt

-- 1/2 Cup Kimchi, chopped and sauteed for less then minute in sesame oil (or you can use it cold without sauteing)
+- 1/2 Cup Kimchi, chopped and sauteed for less than minute in sesame oil (or you can use it cold without sauteing)